 In 2013, they purchased 60 acres of land in Bolivia, North Carolina, just down the road from Ruth's hometown of Southport.
 With the generous help of family and friends, they began to transform what was once a nursery into what Horseplay Farms is today.
 Providing services ranging from Junior Horsemanship Clubs, riding lessons, summer camps, and boarding, Horseplay Farms provides the ideal environment to love a horse, develop horsemanship, learn farm skills, and to invest in the lives of others (equine or human).

 But we're not just horsin' around here!
-Horseplay Farms is the proud host of Brunswick County's nonprofit, Our Heroes, which seeks to improve the quality of life for individuals through the use of Equine Assisted Learning (EAL, Equine Assisted Psychotherapy (EAP), and Recreational Therapies.
+Horseplay Farms is the proud host of Brunswick County's nonprofit, Our Heroes, which seeks to improve the quality of life for individuals through the use of Equine Assisted Learning (EAL), Equine Assisted Recreational Therapies, and Equine Activities.